FaiqRafii/DTahfidz/README.md

 # DTahfidz

 DTahfidz is a mobile application designed to manage Quran memorization (hafalan) for students (santri) at Islamic boarding schools (pondok pesantren).
-The application assists **musyrif** (Quran group leaders) and **admin tahfidz** (administrators) in monitoring student progress, managing attendance, and recording their Quran memorization.
+The application assists **musyrif** (Quran group leaders) in monitoring student progress, managing attendance, and recording their Quran memorization.

 ---